 There is much debate and confusion about this on the forums.
 We struggled to find one source of information, with details of office location, what to bring and cost etc. So having successfully picked up our new DEPKA form in July 2018, I thought I would share the process for others to hopefully benefit.
 Top tips and process (as I see it) were as follows:

-We picked up our DEPKA from Lefkada/Lefkas, which was extremely pain free
+We picked up our Greek DEPKA from in Lefkada/Lefkas, which was extremely pain-free

 You must have the following five items of paperwork with you:

 - Boat Insurance Policy

 - Skipper’s Licence